Logo

 Kamru Fort

-A living fort and temple complex above Sangla in the Baspa Valley, where Bushahr dynasty history, Kinnauri woodwork, and active worship sit together on a single hilltop
+A multi-storey wooden tower and living temple above Sangla in the Baspa Valley, where weathered cedar carvings, Bushahr dynasty history, and active worship share a single hilltop

 Fort & Temple~2,600 m2 km from SanglaApr to OctBaspa Valley, Kinnaur